javaee/jms-spec/pages/JMSListener2.md

 </td></tr></table>

 <table> <tr style="background-color:#f8f8f8;"> <td style="text-align:left;">
 <b>Issue I3:</b> The EJB specification does not define a standard way to associate a MDB with a resource adapter.
-JMS MDBs that require the use of a resource adapter will continue to need to specify the resource adapter in a non-portable way, either using the app-server-specific deployment descriptor (e.g. <tt>glassfish-ejb-jar.xml</tt>) or by using a default resource adapter provided by the application server.
+JMS MDBs that require the use of a resource adapter will continue to need to specify the resource adapter in a non-portable way, either using the app-server-specific deployment descriptor (e.g. `glassfish-ejb-jar.xml`) or by using a default resource adapter provided by the application server.
 (Note that it is hoped that the EJB specification can be updated to define a standard way to associate a MDB with a resource adapter.
 See [https://java.net/jira/browse/EJB_SPEC-127 EJB_SPEC-127])
 </td></tr></table>

 <table> <tr style="background-color:#f8f8f8;"> <td style="text-align:left;">